 Before Vault Platform, our customers had one thing in common – there was always one owner of the hotline.
 Not one team; one single person!
 A single person who was the be-all and end-all when it came to all things hotline related.
 This included everything from vendor selection to implementation, awareness, usage, and reporting.
 This person was often relying on spreadsheets or outdated software to get their arms around all misconduct.
 And while one person owned the third-party solution, many, many other people had a vested interest in its success, without any input, ownership, or accountability.

 To solve this, collaboration is both a core value and driving principle behind Vault Platform – reflected across our own business and culture, our products, and yes, our approach to customer support too.
 This is why we created the Resolution Hub, which provides multiple users with visibility to a single system of record.
 This is why we equip our stakeholders with transparent business insights and management information so they can proactively direct their cultural interventions without being dependent on another team to provide them with the information.

-And beyond bringing teams and business communities together through the actual use of our products, we start the process of collaboration during the initial onboarding experience, and then continually at various touchpoints throughout their journey with Vault Platform too.
+And beyond bringing teams and business communities together through the actual use of our products, we start the process of collaboration during the initial onboarding experience and then continued at various touchpoints throughout their journey with Vault Platform too.
 Enabling these diverse teams to connect, and then empowering them to overcome challenges and progressively grow their culture together, in true partnership.

-From the outset we’ve endeavoured to bridge the silos these teams often operate in.
+From the outset, we’ve endeavored to bridge the silos these teams often operate in.
 We’ve helped our customers bridge gaps across their leadership teams – in particular, helping deepen relationships between Compliance Officers, General Counsels, and People Officers.
-Through our conversations with major multinational organisations (especially those going through an IPO), we understand how intricate their relationships are, and how dependent they are on each other to shape ethics, cultural direction and overall business success.
+Through our conversations with major multinational organizations (especially those going through an IPO), we understand how intricate their relationships are, and how dependent they are on each other to shape ethics, cultural direction and overall business success.